 - A trig circle, with all of the values of sine and cosine which we expect you to know.

 - A handout on trig identities.
-You are expected to memorize the Pythagorean identities.
+You are expected to memorize these.

 - A handout on logarithm rules, with all of the log rules which we expect you to know.

-You are welcome to come to office hours with any kind of question---I am here to help you and ready to explain the same thing as many times as necessary.
-You can also email me if you have any concerns.
+You are welcome to come to office hours with any kind of question -- we are here to help you and ready to explain the same thing as many times as necessary.
+You can also email your instructor or a Course Assistant if you have any concerns.

 Stanford offers free drop in tutoring for Math 19 through the Center for Teaching and Learning (CTL).
 All of the information is on the Undergraduate tutoring website.